tolauwae/phd-thesis/src/remote/remote.typ

 In fact, the measurements were performed on an ESP32-DevKitC V4 board#footnote[see: #link("https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html")[https://docs.espressif.com/projects/esp-idf/en/latest/esp32/hw-reference/esp32/get-started-devkitc.html]].
 This board features an ESP32 WROVER IE chip that operates at 240 MHz, with 520 KiB SRAM, 4 MB SPI flash and 8 MB PSRAM.
 This is a representative board for the kind of resource-constrained microcontrollers targeted by WARDuino.
-There exist more resource-rich devices that are used for IoT applications, such as the Raspberry Pi devices, but these are so powerful that many of the challenges outlined in this chapter are present to a far lesser extend.
+There exist more resource-rich devices that are used for IoT applications, such as the Raspberry Pi devices, but these are so powerful that many of the challenges outlined in this chapter are present to a far lesser extent.
 For example, as a Raspberry Pi has a full-fledged operating system, it is trivial to adapt the code remotely (with ssh).

 ==== Espruino